 During the 19 month clinical phase of the program, students will be entitled to time off based on the University Calendar, to include Thanksgiving Break, Christmas Break (one week), Spring Break, Fourth of July (one week).
 This will afford the student a break each semester.
-Additional personal time off will be considered on a case by case basis with prior approval from the clinical coordinator or the program director.
+Additional personal time off or substituting another week for the ones noted will be considered on a case by case basis with prior approval from the Director of Clinical Education.
 It is requested that this time be coordinated so as not to interfere with clinical enrichment rotations.
+If a student is on a specialty rotation (ie: OB, cardiac, peds, trauma, CRNA-only), they must receive permission to take any time off from the Director of Clinical Education.
+If the student is on one of the specialty rotations during the Spring Break or Fourth of July break, they are required to stay in clinical that week and take a week off at another time, unless previously discussed and approved by the Director of Clinical Education.
 Any time taken in excess will have to be made up sometime during or at the end of the program.
 Graduation may be delayed as a result.
 Students must notify the anesthesia department when not reporting for clinical for any reason.
-Any time, other than sick, needs to be communicated to the school in advance.
-Sick time must be communicated that day.
-Failure to do so will result in the student immediately being placed on a focused attention status.
+Any time, other than sick, needs to be communicated to the school in advance as per policy.
+The above time out blocks are subject to change at any time and the student will be notified of this change as soon as it is made.